Artist Clare captures scenes from Whitby to New York

 She has always been fascinated by architecture.
-“Be it the jumble of apartments, storefronts and skyscrapers in Manhattan or the elegant splendor of Venice and its canals, or simply capturing Parisian life outside a brightly canopied pavement café.
+“Be it the jumble of apartments, storefronts and skyscrapers in Manhattan or the elegant splendour of Venice and its canals, or simply capturing Parisian life outside a brightly canopied pavement café."

 “I love the detail and structure of buildings, the repetition and pattern to be found within their design,” she says.
 “I closely study their detail and character but when I begin to draw, they almost seem to take on an identity of their own as I interpret them in my own style.”

 During Clare’s final year at university, she won a trip to Venice as a result of a drawing project and decided to use it as the focus for her year-end show.